-The Orfium Company provides customers with a platform for managing their music rights as it assists employees to discover their potential.
+The ORFIUM provides customers with a platform for managing their music rights as it assists employees to discover their potential.
 Formed in 2015, this company grants rights holders and artists with 100% control of their music content as it is a music platform, monetization, and social network service provider.
-Customers logging into the Orfium website can discover, listen and share the best music.
+Customers logging into the ORFIUM website can discover, listen and share the best music.
 The engineering department has been at the center of this firm’s operations and has over 30 employees.
-The leadership team of Orfium has been a great influencer of the engineering culture which is open, innovative, and experimental.
-In this article, I will highlight Orfium’s organizational culture, the importance of the engineering culture to both the company and the employees as well as the important parts and ways with which this culture can be created.
+The leadership team of ORFIUM has been a great influencer of the engineering culture which is open, innovative, and experimental.
+In this article, I will highlight ORFIUM’s organizational culture, the importance of the engineering culture to both the company and the employees as well as the important parts and ways with which this culture can be created.

 The Engineering Culture

 An experimental engineering culture focuses on reviewing the results of the department before using a software.
-Orfium defines the expected standards of a software which is constantly reviewed to ensure it matches these expectations.
+ORFIUM defines the expected standards of a software which is constantly reviewed to ensure it matches these expectations.
 Such a culture guarantees this firm of obtaining the maximum benefit of the resources invested.
-This testing contributes immensely in improving the code quality of Orfium.
+This testing contributes immensely to improving the code quality of ORFIUM.

 Important Parts of Culture